samarqureshii/samarqureshii/README.md

 # `hello world, Samar here 👋`
 ### hardware and embedded hobbyist
 - i'm in my third year of [electrical and computer engineering](https://www.ece.utoronto.ca) at the university of toronto
-- - interning at apple developing new iphones
+- interning at apple making new iphones
 - previously developed tesla's in-house [autopilot/FSD training supercomputer, dojo](https://www.youtube.com/watch?v=ODSJsviD_SU&t=7020s)
 - check out [my portfolio](https://www.samarq.org) to see more of what I'm up to
 - my interests at the moment: